hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 pwd
 ```

-The return should look like `/home/your_username`.Now we can use our newly created alias to change directories to our scratch space:
+The return should look like `/home/your_username`.
+Now we can use our newly created alias to change directories to our scratch space:

 ```bash
 cd_scratch